Paperspace/Docs/explore-train-deploy/workflows/understanding-inputs-and-outputs.md

       my-string: job-1.outputs.my-string
 ```

-Scenario 3: Receiving a model ID as a string in a subsequent [Deployment](../deployments/) step
+Scenario 3: Creating a model from a dataset and passing the model ID as a string to a [Deployment](../deployments/) step

 {% hint style="info" %}
 NOTE: There is no native Gradient Actions for Model Deployments today.
 Instead, you can use the [Gradient SDK](../../more/gradient-python-sdk-1/) to create and manage your inference endpoints.
 {% endhint %}

+To run this example you will need to
+a) create a dataset named test-model and upload your model files to it,
+b) define a secret named MY_API_KEY with your gradient-cli api-key,
+c) substitute your clusterId in the deployment create step.

 ```yaml
 defaults: